GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 Keeping these properties in `$vars` is needed for the following reasons:

 _1. To calculate the `modelInstanceId`:_ the `modelInstanceId` is the unique identifier representing the particular instance of the component hierarchy.
-This id is calculated by function `ModelInstanceProcessor_Utils::getModelInstanceId()`, which simply calculates a hash of the values of all properties which alter the component hierarchy.
+This id is calculated by function `ModelInstanceProcessor_Utils::getModelInstanceID()`, which simply calculates a hash of the values of all properties which alter the component hierarchy.
 Because not all properties in `$vars` alter the component hierarchy, these ones must be defined by implementing hook `"ModelInstanceProcessor:model_instance_components"`.

 _2. To determine the entry component_: The component hierarchy's top-most component is called the entry component.
 Every potential entry component must define a list of conditions, to be evaluated against `$vars`, that need be satisfied to be chosen the entry component (more on this under [PageComponentProcessors](#pagecomponentprocessor)).